ucdavisdatalab/workshop_git_for_teams/04_pushing-a-repository.Rmd

 Pushing a Repository
 ====================

-Now that you're able to use SSH keys with GitHub, it's time to sync the website with a local repository on your computer.
+Now that you're all set up with GitHub, it's time to sync the website with a local repository on your computer.

 Making a Test Repository
 ------------------------